prototypefund/Digital_Bargeld-docs/api-mint.rst

 ===========================
 Binary Blob Specification
 ===========================
-This section specifies the binary representation of messages used in Neuro's protocols.
+This section specifies the binary representation of messages used in Taler's protocols.
 The message formats are given in a C-style pseudocode notation.
 In contrast to real C structs, padding is always specified explicitly, and numeric values are little endian.